Graeme Hartop CA: five reasons why CAs make great business leaders

-Business success hinges on the ability of visionary leaders who can innovate, inspire, and motivate employees to achieve lofty goals.
+Business success hinges on the ability of visionary leaders who can innovate, inspire, and motivate employees to achieve lofty goals says CA Graeme Hartop.

-Graeme Hartop CA, and CEO of Hampden & Co, helps us define what it takes to be a great business leader – and discusses why CAs already have essential leadership qualities.
+Graeme Hartop CA is CEO of private bank Hampden & Co.
+Here he helps us define what it takes to be a great business leader – and discusses why CAs already have essential leadership qualities.

 1. Breadth of experience